Academic ranks (Australia and New Zealand): Research only positions

 The Australian public service or government organisations also employ a large number of academics or researchers.
 Different organisations have their own established title systems (e.g., principal scientist, senior officer etc.).
 However, it is the level rather than the title that determines the equivalent academic rank.
-With Commonwealth Scientific & Industry Research Organisation (CSIRO), levels for Research Scientists and Research Engineers are as follows:
+With the Commonwealth Scientific & Industry Research Organisation (CSIRO), levels for Research Scientists and Research Engineers are as follows: